 Venous Thrombosis

-- Venous thromboembolic events (including deep venous thrombosis and pulmonary embolism) have been observed with KYPROLIS.
-Thromboprophylaxis is recommended for patients being treated with the combination of KYPROLIS with dexamethasone or with lenalidomide plus dexamethasone.
-The thromboprophylaxis regimen should be based on an assessment of the patient's underlying risks. - Patients using oral contraceptives or a hormonal method of contraception associated with a risk of thrombosis should consider an alternative method of effective contraception during treatment with KYPROLIS in combination with dexamethasone or lenalidomide plus dexamethasone.
+Venous thromboembolic events (including deep venous thrombosis and pulmonary embolism) have been observed with Kyprolis.
+Thromboprophylaxis is recommended and should be based on an assessment of the patient's underlying risks, treatment regimen, and clinical status.

 Infusion Reactions